 Figure.
 A conceptual model for schizophrenia

-- In this example, the exposure is to drug A (vs. drug B – relative effectiveness), the outcome is the evolution of schizophrenia symptoms (time frame to be defined) and two potential drivers of effectiveness are analysed: adherence to medication and cannabis use.
+- In this example, the exposure is to drug A (vs. drug B – relative effectiveness), and the outcome is the evolution of schizophrenia symptoms (over a time period to be defined).
+Two potential drivers of effectiveness are analysed: adherence to medication and cannabis use.
 The figure also shows that adherence and cannabis use may be correlated.

 GetReal case studies using data analyses to identify drivers of effectiveness